So, you’re prepping your list of New Year’s resolutions, but you’re already suspecting they’ll go up in flames within a few weeks into the new year.

 Here’s what’s contained in every single one of those incoming communications: someone else’s priorities.

 Tell me if this isn’t true: No one ever asks you to accomplish your priorities.
 They only ask you to accomplish theirs.

-If you’re an entrepreneur working on a key project, how many times does anyone text you and say “Hey, I want to give you three hours of focused, uninterrupted time to get it done.
+If you’re an entrepreneur working on a key project, how often does anyone text you and say, “Hey, I want to give you three hours of focused, uninterrupted time to get it done.
 Let’s reschedule our week?”